-Income tax expense increased approximately \$5,875 for the three months ended March 31, 2009 compared to the same period in 2008.
+Income tax expense increased approximately \$2,304 and \$8,179 for the three and six months ended June 30, 2009 compared to the same period in 2008.
+The tax expense for the three and six months ended June 30, 2009, is primarily attributable to tax expense incurred related to the Texas margins tax and Rhode Island state income tax.
 Net operating losses can be carried forward to offset future taxable income.
 The Company's net operating loss carry forwards will begin to expire in the years 2029 and 2030 if not utilized.
 Statement of Financial Accounting Standards (SFAS) 109 "Accounting for Income Taxes," places a threshold for recognition of deferred tax assets.
-Based on the criteria established by SFAS 109, the Company established a valuation allowance against the deferred tax assets originating in the three months ended March 31, 2009, as it is more likely than not that the benefit resulting from these net operating loss carry forwards will not be realized.
+Based on the criteria established by SFAS 109, the Company established a valuation allowance against the deferred tax assets originating in the three and six months ended June 30, 2009, as it is more likely than not that the benefit resulting from these net operating loss carry forwards will not be realized.
 The factors used to assess the likelihood of realization of the deferred tax asset include reversal of future deferred tax liabilities, available tax planning strategies, and future taxable income.
 Any reversal relating to the valuation allowance will be recorded as a reduction of income tax expense.